Ketosis Questions & Answers

 In summary, cheating on a ketogenic diet can be an emotionally gratifying way of attacking cravings, but if not correctly done, it can ruin your diet and possibly lead to health risks due to elevated blood cholesterol and blood lipids.

-Getting back into ketosis after a cheat day (or a few), depends on a couple of different things.
+Getting back into ketosis after cheating with a cheat day (or a few), depends on a couple of different things.
 The level of ketosis prior to cheating, the amount of carbs consumed, the duration of how long carbs were consumed, your underlying metabolic status, physical activity and the foods you eat during re-induction, all play a role in how long it takes to get back into ketosis.

 - Pre-cheat ketosis status